 Since 1790, service members have been at the ready to provide support whatever the mission.
 Their commitment continues today.

-In America, there are thousands of events nationwide for you to get involved in and show your support.
+In America, thousands of events nationwide honor the Coast Guard.
+Get involved and show your support.
 Post on social media using #NationalCoastGuardDay.